fabiopri/fabiopri/README.md

 # Fabio Prikladnicki

-### Journalist and data analyst based in Porto Alegre (RS), Brazil
+### Data analyst based in Porto Alegre (RS), Brazil

 Hi!
-I'm a journalist studying data analysis for finance.
+I'm a data analyst passionate about finance.

 These are some **skills** I'm mastering:
 - Backtesting of strategies based on technical indicators